Spain Andalusia & Mediterranean Coast

 Situated on the banks of the Guadalquivir River, Seville has a rich Moorish heritage, and used to be a prosperous port that carried out trade with the Americas.

 The streets and squares in the historic quarter of the capital of Andalusia are lively and busy.
-They treasure many constructions that have the World Heritage designation, and many districts are full of traditional culture, like Triana and La Macarena.
+They treasure many constructions that have the World Heritage designation.
+Many districts are full of traditional culture, like Triana and La Macarena.

 Another good excuse to come to the Sevillian capital are the festivals.
 The celebrations of Easter Week and Feria de Abril (the April Fair), which have been declared of National Tourist Interest, reflect the devotion and folklore of the people of Seville, always open and friendly to visitors.
 But Seville’s appeal does not end there, as the city is also the starting point for the many cultural routes the province offers, such as the Roman Bética Route or the Washington Irving route.